Yapibe/Yair_propagation/README.md

 2. **Filter Network:** Filter the PPI network to include only genes present in the prior data.
 3. **Create or Load Similarity Matrix:** Generate or load the similarity matrix for the network.
 4. **Propagate Scores:** Propagate the gene scores through the network.
-5. **Normalize Scores:** Normalize the propagated scores using a ones vector.
+5. **Normalize Scores:** Normalize the propagated scores using ones vector.
 6. **Save Results:** Save the propagated scores and the updated gene data.

 #### Enrichment Steps